 How Meniere’s Disease & Tinnitus Relate to One of the Most Unpredictable Types of Hearing Loss

-Tinnitus in patients with Meniere’s disease is initially described as “roaring,” low-pitch, and unilateral, which correlates to low frequency sensorineural hearing loss (SNHL).
+Tinnitus in patients with Meniere’s disease is initially described as “roaring,” low-pitch, and unilateral, which correlates to low-frequency sensorineural hearing loss (SNHL).

 Tinnitus typically progresses in loudness over time because of the simultaneous progression of hearing loss.
 The cause of tinnitus is a complex issue and can have multiple factors that lead to the presentation of tinnitus.